shresthalabcpdr/shresthalabcpdr.github.io/content/authors/admin/_index.md

   - icon: orcid
     icon_pack: ai
     link: https://orcid.org/0000-0002-1144-1413
   # Link to a PDF of your resume/CV from the About widget.
   # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
+  - icon: cv
-#   icon_pack: ai
+    icon_pack: ai
-#   link: files/cv.pdf
+    link: files/cv_raunak_shrestha.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: rshrestha<at>cpdr<dot>org
+email: rshrestha{at}cpdr{dot}org

 # Highlight the author in author lists? (true/false)
 highlight_name: true